-I should have taken offence but instead I just sat there.
+I should have been offended but I just sat there.
 It had to be the weed.

-“But whatever, man,” Jody’s laugh sounded more like sandpaper being used as an instrument.
+“But whatever, man.”
+Jody’s laugh sounded more like sandpaper being used as an instrument.
 “I woke up today and the world didn’t seem to spin so fast.
-I didn't feel so angry and even the voices in my head have gone quiet.
-I’ve lived on the streets for almost twenty years.
-On Monday, I won’t and that makes everything alright.
-So how’s that for your box of chocolates?”
+I didn't feel so angry.
+Even the repugnant voices in my head have gone quiet.
+I’ve been on the streets for almost twenty years.
+Come Monday, I won’t be and that makes everything alright.
+So, how’s that for your box of chocolates?”

 He laughed his raucous laugh and swatted my hand away.
 “No problem, man.
 It’s probably just the weed.”

-We both laughed and I put my earbuds back in then gave him a nod before trotting away.
+We both laughed.
+I put my earbuds back in, then gave him a nod and strolled away.
 It was thirty minutes back to my car.
-I mulled over Jody’s story and even more over how it made me feel.
+I mulled over Jody’s story along the way.
 As I clicked the lock on my Mercedes-Benz it felt ostentatious.
 Maybe I could get out of the lease, it would be worth checking.

-My eyes wandered to the spare water bottle on the passenger seat.
-Jody was out of water, I’d take this bottle back to him and offer him a place to stay for the weekend.
+The spare water bottle on the passenger seat caught my eye.
+Jody had finished his water.
+I had enough time to run this one back and offer him a place to stay for the weekend.
 A smile broke across my face.
-Julie would be furious but she was out of town so it didn’t really matter.
-I wove through traffic, anticipation rising in my chest.
+My girlfriend would be furious.
+I wove through traffic; anticipation rose in my chest.
 What if he didn’t accept?
 Nah, he would.

-Parking at the hostel near the bench, I jumped from my seat and jogged down the hill to the trail.
-The sun was low and the area was now shaded.
-His bags were still sitting there.
+With a quick park at the hostel up the hill from the bench, I jumped from my car and jogged down the hill to the trail.
+The sun was low, the area shaded.
+His bags were still there next to where he’d sat.
 I spun in a circle then noticed paddle-boarders gathering in the river and pointing at the shore.
 There was something in the reeds.
-Walking to the edge I saw him, face down in the water.
+With a trot to the edge, there was Jody, face down in the water.

 Choices, man.
 Choices.